Can-C™ the non-surgical cataract treatmentApril 27th, 2017

 Cataract surgery may be the most performed surgical procedure in the world, but it is not without its problems and complications – for example, 24 hours after surgery the following can occur:

-- Wound or incision leak – sometimes the corneal incision does not seal properly and may leak.
+- Leaks around the wound or incision where the corneal incision may not seal properly.

-- Significant astigmatism – in the event that it was necessary to use sutures or stitches- because the corneal incision did not seal properly, it is possible to distort the shape of the cornea and induce astigmatism.
+- Significant astigmatism, if it was necessary to use stiches or sutures during the durgery because the corneal incision didn’t seal properly.
+This can distort the cornea and induce astigmatism

 *Long term cataract surgery problems and complications are those that we will define as occurring from one week to as long as six months after cataract surgery.